esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 - Website of a dataset

     Although FAIRness in climate science is advancing and some clearly accessible repositories exist, it is still also common practice to only make a dataset accessible via the project website.
 Because projects do not last for ever, some of these websites are not maintained, resulting in inaccessible datasets.

-Q:
+> ## Exercise
-For the following three datasets, find out how you can access them:
+> For the following three datasets, find out how you can access them:
- - ?
+> - ?
- - ?
+> - ?
- - ?
+> - ?

-Question:
-Discuss for every of the above listed repositories its...
- - Accessibility
- - Openness
+{: .challenge}

+> ## Discussion
+> Often accounts are needed to access CMIP data on ESGF.
+> - Why do you think this is?
+> - What are the advantages/disadvantages of this approach?
+{: .challenge}

 ## I have created data, how do I make it accessible

-Depends on your

 {% include links.md %}